― anthony, Monday, 25 February 2002 01:00 (sixteen years ago) Permalink

 YES!
 God, yes, I love it when people do that.
 Only other band of the 80s I can think of that attempted it were Dead Moon on "Graveyard."

-― we salute you, our half-inflated dark lord (GOTT PUNCH II HAWKWINDZ), Saturday, 6 February 2016 00:33 (two years ago) Permalink
+― we salute you, our half-inflated dark lord (GOTT PUNCH II HAWKWINDZ), Saturday, 6 February 2016 00:33 (three years ago) Permalink

 I love it when two groups of people do that, I guess.

-― we salute you, our half-inflated dark lord (GOTT PUNCH II HAWKWINDZ), Saturday, 6 February 2016 00:34 (two years ago) Permalink
+― we salute you, our half-inflated dark lord (GOTT PUNCH II HAWKWINDZ), Saturday, 6 February 2016 00:34 (three years ago) Permalink

 not an XTC cover lol